ppetrid/yawd-elfinder/docs/usage.rst

 .. note::

 	The :class:`elfinder.fields.ElfinderField` will
 	return ``None`` if there is no file associated to the field.
-Otherwise it will always return an ElfinderFile object, even if the actual file does not exist anymore (e.g. you have assigned the file and then deleted in in the file system).
+Otherwise, it will always return an ElfinderFile object, even if the actual file does not exist anymore (e.g. you have assigned the file and then deleted it in the file system).
 In that sense it is always preferred to check the `ElfinderFile` in your templates:

 	.. code-block:: django